 For a connection between computer and matrix via your network, a standard network cable is required.

 For a direct connection between computer and matrix, a crossover network cable is required.

-→ Connect the appropriate network cable(s) to the RJ45 ports of the computer and the CPU board of the matrix.
+→ Connect the appropriate network cable(s) between the RJ45 ports of the computer and the matrix.

 Starting the Java Tool